electronstudio/python_book/chapters/fundamentals.rst

    What is the total count of :numref:`counting` ?

-See :numref:`shortcuts` for a quicker way of writing this.
+See :numref:`code-shortcuts` for a quicker way of writing this.

 Input